No League in your community? Start one!

-- Completed Memorandum Of Understanding (MOU)
+- Complete the Memorandum Of Understanding (MOU)

 - Fill out the Leadership Team form and membership list.

-Call the state League office at (512) 472-1100 with any questions or concerns that come up along the way.
+Work with your mentor or call the state League office at (512) 472-1100 with any questions or concerns that come up along the way.

 Step 4: Get to work as a new League!

 - Get together regularly over the next 3 months to set priorities and put plans in place to get the ball rolling.